-Fanpage Karma is the all-round-tool for powerful social-media management allows you to analyze your profiles and those of the competition, and manage all your customer conversations in one tool- even composing, planning and publishing posts.
+Fanpage Karma is the all-round-tool for powerful social media management that allows you to analyze your profiles and those of the competition, and manage all your customer conversations in one tool- even composing, planning, and publishing posts.

 GetResponse is a comprehensive Email Marketing platform for any user.
 It enables you to create a worthy marketing list of prospects, partners, and clients so that you can get more opens, clicks, and sales with its professional templates, easy design tools, and unmatched deliverability.